jgermita/jekyll-now/_posts/2017-11-12-Gryffingear-Scouting-MTTD.md

 # Improvements

 This system was a massive step forward for Gryffingear scouting, but it is far from perfect.
 During the event, we encountered multiple bugs.
 These would have been mitigated by more intensive pre-event testing.
+There were minor inconsistencies in how the users entered data, but that could be mitigated in the future by proper training and testing on the system.
-Potentially, this sheet could just expose the data as a database so that we could develop a more focused application to view the data.
+Potentially, this sheet could just expose the data as a database so that we could develop a more focused application such as Tableau or some other custom app to view the data.

 You can view the entire system as of the end of the event [here.](https://docs.google.com/spreadsheets/d/1sgMFYy1W4-KNFZGhsyPzQ1Qby11oNo8Zl0JMXrbK8z8/edit?usp=sharing)